aws-samples/amazon-chime-sdk/apps/moderated-chat-and-sentiment-analysis/README.md

 ### Step 2.
 Deploy the Amazon Chime SDK automated moderation demo app locally

 1. Run the following commands to install all the dependencies

     ```npm install```
 2. Edit src/Config.js with the outputs from the AWS CloudFormation stack from Step 1
-3. Once the configuration for the application is entered, run the following commands in the demo/(Demo name)  folder to set up your front-end server locally.
+3. Once the configuration for the application is entered, run the following command to set up your front-end server locally.

     ```npm run start```

 ## Authentication